CLI Reference

 EOF Support

 NMFU has support for explicit "end of file/input" handling.
-If -feof-support
+If -feof-support is turned on,

-match can be used to match the end of file condition, which can be useful
+the end match can be used to match the end of file condition, which can be useful

 for properly handing truncated messages in certain contexts.